zazum/vscode-docs/docs/python/debugging.md

        python3 -m debugpy --listen 1.2.3.4:5678 --wait-for-client -m myproject
        ```

-       This starts the package `myproject` using `python3`, with the remote computer's private IP address of `1.2.3.4` and listening on port `5678` (you can also start the remote Python process by specifying a file path instead of using `-m`, such as `./hello.py`).
+       The above starts the package `myproject` using `python3`, with the remote computer's private IP address of `1.2.3.4` and listening on port `5678` (you can also start the remote Python process by specifying a file path instead of using `-m`, such as `./hello.py`).

 1. Local computer: **Only if you modified the source code on the remote computer as outlined above**, then in the source code, add a commented-out copy of the same code added on the remote computer.
 Adding these lines makes sure that the source code on both computers matches line by line.